-The Diabetes & Cardiometabolic Disease team engages with the community in research to better understand significant health issues that exist, while also providing resources for those facing health disparities.
-Through the Diabetes Self-Management Education and Support (DSMES) programs, the team works to improve patient-centered care and outcomes for individuals from diverse populations adversely impacted by Type 2 Diabetes.
+The Diabetes and Cardiometabolic Disease team engages with the community in research to better understand significant health issues that exist, while also providing resources for those facing health disparities.
+Through the Diabetes Self-Management Education and Support (DSMES) programs, the team works to improve patient-centered care and outcomes for individuals from diverse populations adversely impacted by Type 2 diabetes.

 News & Success Stories

 UAMS Restores Vision and Hope for 21 Marshallese Patients